 - Change the setting to Not Active if a standard device such as a modem or answering machine does not pick up intercom or transferred calls. - If distinctive ring is set to Not Active for an extension where both a system phone and a standard device are installed, the system phone continues to use distinctive ringing, but all calls ring at the standard device using a single ring burst. - The system does not pass distinctive ringing patterns generated by a PBX or central office through to extensions (regardless of the setting for this feature).

-1 = Active (outside calls are single ring burst)

-2 = Not Active (outside, intercom, and transferred calls are single ring burst)
+- 1 = Active (only outside calls use a single ring burst) 🗸 - 2 = Not Active (outside, intercom, and transferred calls use a single ring burst)

 To change the Distinctive Ring setting: